petershaw/dirarare-client-lib/README.md

 Dirarare Client Lib
 ===============
-a node.js module for animated 2D-Pixel Art
+a node.js module for low-level animated 2D-Pixel Art

-This library draws, fills, move and resize 2D-Pixel art to a grid like a LED-Matrix.
+This library draw, fill, move and resize 2D-Pixel art to a grid like a LED-Matrix.

 Tests
 -------